apache/dubbo-website/content/en/docs/v2.7/user/examples/invoke-with-specified-ip.md

 description: "For multiple instances registered in the provider cluster, specify Ip:Port to invoke."
 ---

-When multiple providers are registered at the register center, specifying a single instance's IP Port is allowed in order to invoke.
+When multiple providers are registered at the register center, dynamically specifying one of the instances’ IP through RpcContext is enabled.
+Port does Dubbo invoke.

+{{% alert title="Notice" color="primary" %}}
+support on `2.7.12` or above.
+{{% /alert %}}

 ## Demo